ensdomains/batch-gateway/README.md

 # Batch gateway

 The normal CCIP gateway can only request single record at a time.
-The batch gateway will make use of of `OffchainMulticallable.multicall` function that combines multiple calls if `OffchainResolver` inherits `OffchainMulticallable` and override `batchGatewayURLs` function with the batch gateway url.
+The batch gateway will make use of `OffchainMulticallable.multicall` function that combines multiple calls if `OffchainResolver` inherits `OffchainMulticallable` and overrides `batchGatewayURLs` function with the batch gateway url.

 ```
 contract OffchainResolver is IExtendedResolver, ERC165, OffchainMulticallable {